EthChil/Big-Crete-Calculator/Documentation/Big Crete Project Notes/V2/Electrical Design V2/LED Driver Board Design Journal.md

 ![[Pasted image 20230315141529.png]]

 New thought, this should just be handled in the fpga since that's literally what it's for and it has a lot of available pins so a higher density connector should be employed.
 I think using a tighter pitch or double rows is the solution here.
+The savings on pins isn't outweighed by the added circuit complexity and honestly just makes a more expensive and complex design.